 Speaking of case reports, another suggested that CBD may have improved chemoradiation in two cases of high-grade gliomas.
 A retrospective case series reported that 92% of the 119 cancer cases looked at had a reduction in circulating tumor cells and sometimes a reduction in tumor size, when pharmaceutical-grade CBD was taken.
 Again, this is low-level evidence, but something to chew on.

 A trial of 10 mg of CBD, twice a day, found no beneficial effects.
 The authors hypothesize that this may have been influenced by the low dose or small number of patients in the study, or by the lack of other synergistic cannabinoids (i.e. the entourage effect).

 CBD appears to interact with commonly used antiepleptic drugs, changing their serum levels significantly.
 These include clobazam, rufinamide, topiramate, zonisamide, and eslicarbazepine.

 CBD also can inhibit an enzyme called CYP2D6, which is targeted by common drugs including omeprazole and risperidone.
 It may also inhibit the enzyme CYP2C9, which would reduce the metabolization of warfarin and diclofenac.
+It's not known whether in vitro inhibitions will translate to actual inhibitions in living humans, and further study on this is needed.
 In a study of 6x100 mg/d of CBD, it increased the bioavailability and elimination half-life of hexobarbital.